13. Paths Cross

 Whew!

-She would then gather the kids and head home.
+Sara will then gather the kids and head home.

-Damn!
-He finally caught up to him.
+He finally caught him.

 Well, almost.